Side-by-side

 Strengths

-- Legendary service with exceptional staff-to-guest ratios
+- Legendary service with an exceptionally high staff-to-guest ratio and genuine personalization

 Trade-offs